shmorri/oxd-python/README.md

 ```python
 logout_uri = oxc.get_logout_uri()
 ```
-Redirect the user to this uri from you web application to logout the user.
+Redirect the user to this uri from your web application to logout the user.